A Short History of The Book Jam:

 This blog and podcast series began as a joke, truly it did.

-While working together in the Norwich Bookstore (http://norwichbookstore.com), an independent bookstore in our adopted Vermont hometown, the owners challenged us to host a radio show about books.
-Sadly, the cost proved prohibitive BUT the idea of finding a way to distribute independent booksellers’ knowledge of books and to provide a better way of helping people out of their “books jams” didn’t die.
+While working together in the Norwich Bookstore, an independent bookstore in our adopted Vermont hometown, the owners challenged us to host a radio show about books.
+Sadly, the cost proved prohibitive, BUT the idea of finding a way to distribute independent booksellers’ knowledge of books and to provide a better way of helping people out of their “books jams” lived on.

 And thus, in 2010 a blog was born.

 So who are we?
-We’re two book lovers living in Vermont -both named Lisa- here to help you out of those troublesome “book jams.”
+We’re two book lovers living in Vermont – both named Lisa – here to help readers out of troublesome “book jams.”
 You know you’re in a “jam” when you ask: “What should I read next?”
-“What should I take up to camp this weekend?”
-“What’s the best new cookbook to give Mom?”
-“What do I, rural girl in a flannel shirt, give my sophisticated best friend who lives in New York City or Seattle?”

-We do themed shows, periodic podcasts, interview authors about the books that have influenced them, read literature from different countries to better understand the world and ALWAYS recommend favorite books.
-Both Lisas have experience as independent booksellers and are on the board of their local public library.
-Welcome, happy listening and now, go grab a book!
+We do themed shows, interviews with authors about the books that have influenced them, read literature from different countries to better understand the world and ALWAYS recommend favorite books.
+We also curate live events for adults and children that build community, inspire people to read and are fun.
+Welcome, happy reading, and now, go grab a book!

 OUR MISSION: